-We are not beach people, not by any stretch of the imagination.
-Add to that the prohibitive rates for less than appealing hotel rooms and we almost cut Rio de Janeiro out of our vacation plans, the main focus of which was Peru and Argentina.
-But with connections into South America via Sao Paulo we decided to allot a couple of days to Rio to recuperate from the (26 hour) long flight, not really expecting to be wowed by the city.
+We are not beach people.
+Not by any stretch of the imagination.
+Add to that the prohibitive rates for less than appealing hotel rooms and we almost cut Rio de Janeiro out of our vacation plans, the main focus of which were Peru and Argentina.
+But with flights into South America routed via Sao Paulo, we decided to allot a couple of days to Rio to recuperate from the (26 hour) long flight, not really expecting to be wowed by the city.

 We had been warned about muggings and street crime.
 But we never felt unsafe anywhere.
 Not in the gritty side streets of Santa Teresa nor while walking through Lapa at night.
-But that didn’t mean danger didn’t exist.
-So we followed all the usual precautions…….no bling jewellery or watches, very little cash and even a cheap spare camera in the evenings.
+That didn’t mean danger didn’t exist.
+So we followed all the usual precautions…no bling jewellery or watches, very little cash and even a cheap spare camera in the evenings.

 The beaches were grand of course.
 As was the Cristo Redentor.
 But we loved Santa Teresa, the beautiful inland neighbourhood we chose to stay in, faintly reminiscent of old Goa (a Portuguese colony in India).